The Price of Water (A Babushka Short Story)

 “My husband,” Mina said smoothly, gesturing at Lev, “thought it wise to assist those infidel boys in escaping their just punishment.
 I merely did as a dutiful wife should, obeying his wishes.”

 Lev blinked, feeling heat rise in his face.
-He stammered a half-hearted protest in his mind—Husband?—but swallowed it down.
+He stammered a half-hearted protest in his mind—husband?—but swallowed it down.
 He was an idiot.
 Of course they couldn’t trust anyone here.
 He’d have to play along.

 The old woman chuckled softly, but her eyes remained sharp.
 She leaned closer to the bars, her voice dropping to a murmur.
 “If you’re smart, you’ll learn quickly in this place.
 You’ll need more than courage to survive.
 The wolves never howl when the hunt goes well.”